StewieCho/test/network.md

 - layer 2 (data link)
 - end to end
 - there is a map from MAC address to physical ports
+- capable to group ports to set VLAN
 - 4 func.
 	- **flooding** (broadcasting out all physical port but the source node)
 	- **forwarding** (send packet to the destination)